parthmital/Masters-Abroad/README.md

 British Columbia provides clear provincial immigration pathways for international graduates:

 - **BC PNP Master's Stream (2025/2026 Rules):** Graduates from eligible master's programmes in BC (including SFU and UBC) can apply for provincial nomination under the Master's stream.
-Under current rules, applicants require a full-time job offer in NOC TEER 1, 2, or 3 and a minimum language score of CLB 8.
+Under current rules, applicants require a full-time job offer in NOC TEER 1, 2, or 3 and a minimum language score of CLB 8. ([BC PNP Rules][72])
 - **Network Impact on PR Eligibility:** Securing a qualifying NOC TEER 1 or 2 software engineering job offer is the mandatory prerequisite for BC PNP nomination.
 The local relative network directly lowers the risk of failing to obtain a qualifying job offer within the post-study window.
 - **[Express Entry Category Selection][71]:** Federal Express Entry regularly conducts targeted draws for STEM occupations.
 Canadian education combined with Canadian work experience yields high Comprehensive Ranking System (CRS) scores.